Case Study: InnovationWV

 All other visitors land on the association’s main page, where they can apply for membership.
 The chapter page offers access to a member directory, an event calendar, blogs, forums, and a photo gallery.
 National and international association members have the ability to visit, comment, and connect to this section.

 To promote the inaugural chapter meeting, and to give current and future members an easily accessible platform to communicate, share innovation news, and register for events, we launched the InnovationWV Facebook page.
-With growing followership there, we hope to excite others to join association and chapter, participate in chapter meetings, and learn about association benefits like innovation resources, training, and certification.
+With growing followership there, we hope to excite others to join the association and chapter, participate in chapter meetings, and learn about association benefits like innovation resources, training, and certification.

-A Member market email blast, sent by the Charleston Area Alliance – a local economic and community development organization, affiliated with the Charleston Regional Chamber of Commerce – reached our particular target audience within a 4K+ email database of business professional and thought leaders.
+A Member market email blast, sent by the Charleston Area Alliance – a local economic and community development organization, affiliated with the Charleston Regional Chamber of Commerce – reached our particular target audience within a 4K+ email database of business professionals and thought leaders.
 With an open rate of 20.7 percent – standard for this kind of e-blasts – we achieved 853 opens that lead to a total of 45 registrations.

 To extend the reach of InnovationWV, spread the visual identity offline, and communicate the chapter platforms, we designed and commercially printed 3.5″ x 2″ InfoCards.
 Offering these in person, at locations of business and education, and our chapter meetings, they serve as leave-behind, notepad, brand ambassador, and conversation starter.